danlee0528/-Pok-dex-Mini/README.md

 # Mini Pokedex App
-- A simple Pokedex app that allows the user to query pokemons by their names or ids.
+- A simple Pokedex app that allows the user to query pokemons by their names.

 ## To run this program locally
-1. Go to '''./my-app''' and run '''npm install -i''' to install packages
+1. Go to ./my-app and run "npm install -i" to install packages
-2. Run '''npm start''' and the project will be running at https://localhost:3000
+2. Run "npm start" and the project will be running at https://localhost:3000

 ## Demo
  - [WebSite](https://freewebhosting-bda42.web.app/)